 The Company has an Incentive Compensation Recoupment Policy ("Clawback Policy") for executive officers.
 This policy further strengthens the risk mitigation program by defining the economic consequences that misconduct has on the executive officer's incentive-related compensation.
-If there is a "Restatement" and the Board determines that an executive received incentive compensation over a 3-year look back period (during which the policy was in effect) in excess of the amount that would have been paid to the executive had such incentive compensation been calculated based on the restatement, regardless of fault, the Board has the discretion to (i) require the executive to repay all or a portion of any cash incentive compensation, (ii) cancel all or a portion of any vested or unvested incentive compensation awarded to the executive, and (iii) require the executive to repay all or a portion of any gains realized with respect to the award.
+If there is a "Restatement" and the Board of Directors determines that an executive received incentive compensation over a 3-year look back period (during which the policy was in effect) in excess of the amount that would have been paid to the executive had such incentive compensation been calculated based on the restatement, regardless of fault, the Board of Directors has the discretion to (i) require the executive to repay all or a portion of any vested or unvested incentive compensation awarded to the executive, and (iii) require the executive to repay all or a portion of any gains realized with respect to the award.
 Under the policy, "Restatement" means any restatement of the Company's financial statements due to non-compliance with any accounting requirement where such restatement is due to the covered person's fraud or misconduct, errors or omissions or other related activities.